rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ##Remarks

-###Buffer full
+###Memory requirements

 Once duration has been reached the video file will be saved or transferred.
 Calling 'stop' once this has occurred will have no effect.
+A Video Capture will fail if there is not sufficient space on the device's filesystem to store it.

 ###File Formats

 The output file format on Android is MP4 and on Windows is WMV.

-###File Storage Error
-A Video Capture will fail if there is not sufficient space on the device's filesystem to store it.

-###Setting up a Transfer to a remote HTTP or FTP location
-Video Capture is designed to be configured before any transfer is made to a remote location.
-If the 'Destination' parameter is specified as either HTTP or an FTP location the 'destination' / 'username' / 'password' parameters can not be guaranteed to stay the same after the capture has completed, therefore configure your destination for each capture.